 And when your baby is born - “It’s a girl!” and “Congratulations, mama” still ring out in the OR but you hardly hear them because you’re desperate to hear… is she crying?
 Is she strong enough to let out a cry?
 Will she live?

 Over the years I’ve known many mothers of premature babies, yet I’ve never been one myself.
 When I try, for a moment, to put myself in their shoes based on what I’ve seen and stories I’ve heard, it’s pretty overwhelming.
+This tale I’ve told may seem overly dramatic, but in truth it hardly scratches the surface.

-I share this in hopes that a few folks out there might really try to understand prematurity, in particular the birth of extremely premature babies, also known as micropreemies.
+I share this in hopes that a few folks out there might really try to understand prematurity, in particular the birth of extremely premature babies, who are also known as micropreemies.
 Because every November - every Prematurity Awareness Month - it's vital we remember that prematurity is so much more than the cute photos and catchy slogans we all share this month.
 It’s so much harder than anyone can imagine unless they’ve gone through it.

 So - what do you think - does this sound familiar?
 What else should people understand about what it's really like?